Edin Terzić

-Edin Terzić (/sh/; born 30 October 1982) is a German-Croatian professional football coach and former player.
+Edin Terzić (/sh/; born 30 October 1982) is a German-Croatian professional football coach and former player who is currently head coach of La Liga club Athletic Bilbao.

 After a playing career as a forward in the lower leagues of German football, Terzić worked as a scout and youth assistant coach at Borussia Dortmund.
 Following spells as an assistant to Slaven Bilić, he obtained a UEFA Pro Licence in 2018.
 He returned to Dortmund as head coach in 2020, winning the DFB-Pokal in 2021 and reaching the UEFA Champions League final in 2024.

 Early years and personal life

 Terzić was born on 30 October 1982 in Menden, West Germany, to a working-class family that immigrated from Yugoslavia.
 His Bosniak father hails from Donji Vakuf, Bosnia and Herzegovina and his Croat mother hails from Osijek, Croatia and he holds Croatian citizenship.
 His older brother Alen also works as a scout for Borussia Dortmund and served as caretaker manager of Borussia Dortmund II during the 2019–20 Regionalliga West season.

 Terzić is an alumnus of Ruhr University Bochum where he studied Sports Science.
 He played at the fourth level of leagues in Germany during his playing career.
 With SC Westfalia Herne, he won the Westphalia Cup in 2006, scoring twice in a 6–4 final win over Delbrücker SC.